Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

 ----

-Stage 2: Understanding and Updating the Application
+2. Understanding and Updating the Application
 =======================================================

 Open the application's code in the Sublime text editor